SegersIan/knowledge-base/reasoning/index.md

 ### Step 1.
 Clarification of meaning (of the argument and of its components)

+* Clarity of: Terms, Phrases, Sentences, Suggestions or Implications and Arguments.

+#### Method

+A. Read most or all of the argument of passage under consideration before trying any clarification.
+B. Replace unknown terms by reference to a dictionary.
+C. Rewrite any unclear parts, using clearer language.
+D. In particulatr, identify vague or ambiguous terms that you suspect the argument is 'exploiting'.
+  * E.g By shifting from one meaning to another.
+  * Translate the clause or sentence containing each orccurence of these terms into other language that conveys the correct meaning  of the term in each ccontext.
+That will show up any shifts in meaning
+E. Write out any important unstated but intended implications or suggestions of the premises, the conclusions, and the argument as a whole.
+  * What's it trying to get across that isn't actually spelled out?
+F. Ask yourself if you really understand how everything fits together.
+In other words, have you a "feeling" for the argument or passage as a whole (even if you don't accept it)?
+  * Don't let hostility youy may have for the position expressed mislead you into misprepresenting the argument - say, by making it more stupid than it already is (you think).
+* Look over resutls of A through E and critized the pssage for inclarity where appropiate.
+Most of step 1 is laying ground for later analysis.
+But this part, G is a component of your final criticism.

+#### Remember

+* The "meaning" of an argument (or word, or other expression) is not what the arguer intended but what he or she said, taken as a native speaker of the language would hear it.
+* Still, You want tom kae the best guess at the arguer's intended meaning, and we can take account of context.
+  * Ine one context "Dogs Bite" may mean "All dogs bite"; ion another, "most do"' and in another "Dogs, sometimes bite".
+That is, the meaning of words or phrases isn't to be found in those worlds all by themselves.
+Look at the context; if the speaker is present, ask for clarification.
+If not, treat the words as haviung their usual meaning.

 ### Step 2.
 Identification of conclusions (stated and unstated)

+#### Method

+A. Some of the unstated conclusions turn up in step 1(E) while you're trung to get the meaning straight.
+Set them out now; write them in below the passage of text, or fit them in (perhaps in the margin) where they come in.
+Are there any more, perhaps uninteded but unavoidable ones?
+Get them all states clearly and fairly.
+Which are the most important ones?
+Is there one main conclusion? (there usually is.).
+B. To located the stated conclusions, look for indicate words like `therefore`, `because`, `so` and `thus` and for replacement cues such as the locationa d the end of a paragraph.
+  * These cues are bu no means always reliable; you also have to depend on your sense of the meaning of the passage as a whole.
+C. Notice that here may be several conclusions in the argument, each building on the previous ones.
+And a passage may also contain several entirely separate arguments.
+D. Within any one argument, try to decide if that argument has a main conclusion (or conclusions) and if the others can be ranked as to their importantce.
+  * We can call the second group "secondary" conclusions, some of which may still be quite important, others more or less incidental.

 ### Step 3.
 Portrayal of structure

+Set ouht the relationships between conclusuins and premises (in the parts of the passage that are arguments).
+You've already identified the conclusions.
+Now you just need to ask yourself what assertions are being put forward to support each of these conclusions. **These are the premises**.
+Typically, there will be other material in the passage that is neither a premise or a conclusion.
+It may be instructions, rhetoric, repetition, flourish, or other statements. **The following procedure is unnecessary for simple arguments, and it should be applied to very long ones a page or paragraph at a time.**

+### Method

+A. Number each separate assertion; note that one sentence may contain several assertions.
+  * Put square backets at the beginning and end of each asserts, and number it it in the margin or above the line of type.
+B. Do not give a number to repetitions of the same assertion.
+C.
+D.
+E.
+F.
+G.
+H.
+I.

 ### Step 4.
 Formulation of (unstated) assumptions (the “missing premises “)